Chart Color Schemes

 Infrastructure

-Bankstown - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bankstown - South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 29 projects that could impact this region.
-Notable ones include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), Appian Way and North Terrace Drainage Upgrades, New Bankstown Hospital, and Bankstown CBD Transformation.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that may affect this area.
+Notable ones include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), New Bankstown Hospital, Bankstown CBD Transformation, and Sydney Metro Bankstown Line Conversion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.